casangi/sirius/README.md

 ```sh
 pip install sirius
 ```
-The basic dependency versions fixed to a given release are frozen using `pip freeze > requirements.txt`.
+The basic dependency versions fixed to a given release are frozen using `pip list --format=freeze > requirements.txt`.

 ## Developer installation